wbsg-uni-mannheim-students/cross-lingual-product-matching/README.md

 ### Run Experiments
 To run a experiment, make sure to provide the path of the individual `.json` settings file as input agrument.
-For instance, to run the `settings_baseline_multi.json`, include the argument:
+For instance, to run `settings_baseline_multi.json`, include the argument:

 *--i path_to_file\settings_baseline_multi.json*